The Real Deal On NFLP FAQ's

-We teach practical tools and techniques that help improve critical performance areas such as strategic thinking, navigating complex issues, handling emotional or difficult people (including yourself), developing others, and developing your resiliency.
+We also teach practical tools and techniques that improve critical performance areas such as strategic focus, goal setting, decisiveness, confidence, engaging & navigating complex issues, handling emotional or difficult people (including yourself), developing & mentoring others, and developing & maintaining resiliency.
 Altogether, the NFLP supports the growth of a complete person capable of successfully navigating whatever opportunity or challenge has brought them into the program.

 Every participant designs their own practice to support their development.
 The design of the practice is detailed and coach reviewed for the best result possible.
 The LeaderLab enables your plan to be easily updated for more effective practice and coaching.

 Practice the practice.
 Obvious, but practice determines growth.
 This is the most challenging part, and why support is essential.